go-check/check/README.md

 type CoreSuite struct{} // define a test suite

+var testString = "Foo"

+// This will run before every test
+// reassigning testString to "Bar"
+// regardless of what it got set to. func (s *CoreSuite) SetUpTest(c *C) {
+    testString = "Bar"
+}

 var _ = Suite(&CoreSuite{})

 // add a test to the suite
 func (s *CoreSuite) Test_isInt(c *C) {
+	c.Assert(testString, Equals, "Bar")
+	//       ^^^^ reset in SetUpTest
 	c.Assert(isInt(1), IsTrue)
 	c.Assert(isInt(4.0), IsFalse)
 	c.Assert(isInt(int64(3)), IsTrue)
 }
 ```

+Note: The full list of available assertions can be found at the end of this document.

 Instructions